spyderbat/event-forwarder/README.md

 - Consumes events and traces from the Spyderbat API
 - Writes data to flat files and/or stdout
 - Forwards events and traces via syslog or webhook (optional)
-- Supports filtering expressions to select events and traces to forward (optional)

 ## Requirements